nieboczek/ggs-modding-docs/README.md

 If you want to do a test run you will need to have Node 18 or higher.
 Run `npm install` to install this project's dependencies.
-Then run `npm run docs:dev` to host a localhost server.
+Then run `npm run dev` to host a localhost server.

 After you're done making changes you can make a pull request.